Polymer matrix composite: Fibers

 The synthesis of carbon nanotube reinforced PMCs is dependent on the choice of matrix and functionalization of the carbon nanotubes.
 For thermoset polymers, solution processing is used where the polymer and nanotubes are placed in an organic solvent.
 The mixture is then sonicated and mixed until the nanotubes are evenly dispersed, then cast.
 While this method is widely used, the sonication can damage the carbon nanotubes, the polymer must be soluble in the solvent of choice, and the rate of evaporation can often lead to undesirable structures like nanotube bundling or polymer voids.
 For thermoplastic polymers, melt-processing can be used, where the nanotube is mixed into the melted polymer, then cooled.
 However, this method cannot tolerate high carbon nanotube loading due to viscosity increases.
 In-situ polymerization can be used for polymers that are not solvent or heat compatible.
 In this method, the nanotubes are mixed with the monomer, which is then reacted to form the polymer matrix.
 This method can lead to especially good load transfer if monomers are also attached to the carbon nanotube surface.

+Molecular dynamics simulations have also been used to investigate the mechanical reinforcement of biodegradable polymer matrices by functionalized carbon nanotubes.
+In poly(lactic acid) (PLA) and poly(glycolic acid) (PGA) nanocomposites, surface functionalization of carbon nanotubes with (3-aminopropyl)triethoxysilane (APTES) has been studied as a means of modifying polymer–nanotube interfacial interactions and stress transfer.
+Simulations of uniaxial tensile deformation showed that the incorporation of functionalized carbon nanotubes increased the Young's modulus of both polymer matrices, with the magnitude of the reinforcement depending on the polymer, nanotube functionalization, temperature, and interfacial molecular interactions.